-If you plan to leave significant assets to your loved ones, you've likely considered the benefits of using a trust.
-But have you thought about who you want to manage that trust when you can no longer do so?
-Choosing a trustee is a decision that could have major implications for your financial legacy.
+If you plan to leave assets to your loved ones, you've likely heard about and possibly considered how a trust could fit into your estate plan.
+But have you thought about who you want to administer that trust when you can no longer do so?

-Serving as trustee is more than an honor to be bestowed on a trusted friend or family member—it's a fiduciary responsibility that may require access to tax, investment, accounting, and legal expertise.
+Serving as trustee is more than an honor to be bestowed on a trusted friend or family member: It's a fiduciary responsibility that may require partnering with tax, investment, accounting, and legal professionals.
 Indeed, the responsibility is so great that many attorneys advise that even if you serve as your own trustee during your working years (when you are young and can maintain control over your assets in a revocable trust), it is advisable to consider naming a successor trustee in case you decide to hand over the responsibility to someone else as you age or if you become incapacitated.

-If you are nearing retirement or you no longer want total responsibility for the management of the trust, you may want to consider working with a corporate trustee: that is, a trust company or bank trust department.
-Working with a corporate trustee can help ensure that the trustee will make appropriate decisions after you pass away.
+If you're nearing retirement or you no longer want total responsibility for the administration of the trust, you may want to consider working with a corporate trustee such as a trust company or bank trust department.

 If you wish to take advantage of the services of a corporate trustee but still want to be involved, you could consider being co-trustees.
 Developing a working relationship with a corporate trustee provides an opportunity for the trustee to become familiar with your trust documentation, your objectives, and your beneficiaries’ needs and personalities.
 This also gives you the chance to offer guidance and input and to observe how the trustee might perform in your absence.

-"As you enter retirement and face potential health issues, you may want to consider handing over the reins to a professional or a corporate trustee who possesses the skill and experience to act on your behalf," says Andrew Hamil, head of Fidelity Personal Trust Company.
-Choosing a successor requires consideration of both personal and technical factors.
-As you weigh this decision, be sure to consider the following:
+"As you enter retirement and face potential health issues, you may want to consider handing over the reins to a professional or a corporate trustee who possesses the skill and experience to act on your behalf," says Fred Heinrichs, vice president of marketing product management at Fidelity.
+As you weigh this decision, consider the following.

 The trustee's first responsibility is to work with the trust beneficiaries to carry out the terms of the trust.
-The trustee must fulfill several duties during this process, each of which requires both financial expertise and personal knowledge of the grantor's values.
-These trust duties generally fall into the following 3 broad categories:
+These trust duties generally fall into 3 broad categories.

 - Allocating between principal and income .
 The trustee may hire a financial services firm to keep track of assets.
-But it is ultimately the trustee's responsibility to make sure that payments made from the trust's principal and income streams are properly carried out and recorded.
+But it is ultimately the trustee's responsibility to make appropriate allocations of receipts and expenses to principal or income.
 This task can be legally complex.
 For instance, some beneficiaries may be eligible to receive trust income only, while others may be able to receive only payments from principal.
 Moreover, rules about how assets may enter and leave a trust vary from state to state.
-This means that the trustee may need to possess the expertise to provide legal oversight on transactions in several jurisdictions.
+This means that the trustee may need expertise to provide legal oversight on transactions in several jurisdictions.

 - Tax preparation .
 The trustee is responsible for making sure the trust's tax returns are prepared and filed in a timely manner, which includes making any necessary tax payments.
-Like individuals, trusts can be audited; therefore, the trustee must be conversant in both federal and state tax laws as they pertain to trusts, or must hire a tax professional who has these skills.
+Like individuals, trusts can be audited; therefore, the trustee must know appropriate state statutes to ensure proper oversight of transactions.

-"Say your sister wants the trust to pay for her kids to spend one of their undergraduate years abroad," says Hamil.
+"Say your sister wants the trust to pay for her kids to spend one of their undergraduate years abroad," says Heinrichs.
 "But your brother, who is your trustee, denies the request because his kids intend to stay in the United States.
-Debates about whether one beneficiary is invading a trust at the expense of the others can tear families apart."
+Debates about whether one beneficiary is invading a trust at the expense of the others can cause problems in a family."

 3. Investment management.
-The trustee's primary duty is to act in the best interests of the trust's beneficiaries.
-At the most fundamental level, this means that the trustee must ensure that the trust assets are managed in a way that is appropriate for the long-term needs of the beneficiaries, many of whom may be young children.
+The trustee must ensure that the trust assets are managed in a way that is appropriate for the long-term needs of the beneficiaries, many of whom may be young children.

-In most states, a trustee is required to follow the "prudent investor rule," as adopted by the governing state.
+In most states, a trustee is required to follow the "prudent investor rule."
 In general, as the fiduciary, the trustee needs to consider the needs of the trust's beneficiaries, the provisions regarding the timing and amount of income and principal distributions, and the preservation of trust assets.
-Diversifying (investing in a variety of assets) is generally required as a duty for prudent fiduciary investing.
+Asset diversification is generally required as a duty for prudent fiduciary investing.

 The advantages of a corporate trustee

 A corporate trustee also can help maintain family unity by taking sole responsibility for all distributions.
-Say that a beneficiary requests a distribution that will invade the trust's assets at the expense of future beneficiaries—for example, in order to purchase a luxury car.
+Say that a beneficiary requests a distribution that will invade the trust's assets which may be at the expense of future beneficiaries—for example, in order to purchase a car.
 A corporate trustee is positioned to weigh this request impartially, without consideration for family politics or other emotional arguments.

 The risks of a corporate trustee